Saivenkatesh951/AGRIBOT/README.md

 # AGRIBOT
-implementation of agriculture data set using Decision Trees
+Implementation of crop damage detection using Decision Trees